 In a normal file, system installing/uninstalling applications and copying/deleting files results in disk fragmentation.
 The same happens with database tables if a large number of DML queries (CREATE, INSERT, DELETE) are performed on database tables.
 Table storage fragmentation severely slows down query performance.

-To optimize a MySQL table for defragmentation go to the Table Maintenance tool and click Optimize as shown in the screenshot below.
+To optimize a MySQL table for defragmentation go to the Table Maintenance tool in dbForge Studio and click Optimize as shown in the screenshot below.
 Click Execute to run the command.

 Depending upon the size of your table and the DML operations performed since the last command, the current OPTIMIZE TABLE command may take some time to execute.
 Once the command completes execution, you will see the SQL script for it along with its output.

 The OK value in the Msg_text column means that the command has been successfully executed.

 Check a table for running diagnostic tests

 The CHECK TABLE command is used to run diagnostic tests on tables to find errors and report any corruption found.
 The statement can also be used to find views associated with tables that no longer exist.
 This command can be used to optimize InnoDB and MyISAM tables in MySQL.